The Use and Selection of Specialty Grains and Adjuncts

 In the world of brewing, specialty grains and adjuncts are commonly found in many different beer styles and contribute to many aspects of the finished beer, from colour adjustments, to flavours and aromas, as well as haze, mouthfeel, and foaming properties.
-In this paper, we’ll go over the different options and their characteristics, as well as an experimental series, with the use of a single base malt, and 1 specialty grain or adjunct in each batch, documenting their effect on multiple aspects, including colour, flavour, aroma, haze, mouthfeel/body, foaming properties, and fermentability.
+In this section, we’ll go over the different options and their characteristics.
 Whilst many articles have already covered these properties quite extensively, they’re written in focus to regular beer production, and not particularly to NAB/LAB production, whilst these properties are transferrable to this method of brewing, we look to focus in on just how big an impact each component has with lower malt quantities typically seen with the High temp/Low gravity method, and to assist brewers in designing their own recipes, or altering their existing beers to achieve great results, with less hassle.

 Speciality Grains